Brackett (crater)

 Brackett is a small lunar impact crater that lies near the southeast edge of Mare Serenitatis.
-The crater is named after American physicist Frederick Sumner Brackett.
 The crater has been covered by lava flow, leaving only a ring-shaped trace in the surrounding lunar mare.
 This crater is best observed under oblique illumination, as it is otherwise difficult to find.
-The southern rim is almost contacting a rille system named the Rimae Plinius.
+The southern rim is contacting a rille system named Rimae Plinius.

+The crater is named after American physicist Frederick Sumner Brackett (1896-1988).
+Its designation was officially adopted by the International Astronomical Union in 1973.